Alzheimer’s and Pet-Assisted Therapy: Animal Companionship for Patients

 Alzheimer’s disease is diagnosed through a combination of medical assessments, cognitive tests, and imaging scans.

-The diagnostic process involves ruling out other potential causes of and evaluating the patient’s general health.
+The diagnostic process involves ruling out other potential causes of cognitive decline and evaluating the patient’s general health.

 Healthcare professionals may employ different tools, such as the Mini-Mental State Examination (MMSE) or the Montreal Cognitive Assessment (MoCA), to assess cognitive function.